-With the summons or Single Justice Procedure notice in relation to Magistrate Court proceedings, you should also find attached a Form MC100 Statement of Means and other Financial Services (commonly called a Means Enquiry Form).
+If you receive a summons or Single Justice Procedure notice in relation to Magistrate Court proceedings, you should also find attached a Form MC100 Statement of Means and other Financial Services (commonly called a Means Enquiry Form).
 This form asks for details of your income and other assets and every defendant who is prosecuted for an offence must complete the MC 100.
 We cannot emphasis enough the importance of completing this form (and even more so, if you are in receipt of benefits or a low income).

 The information provided on the Statement of Means (MC100) will be used by the Magistrates when setting the level of the fine.
 The form is very simple indeed to complete and in almost all cases, the court will only take defendants income into consideration.

 Relevant Weekly Income (RWI)

 The amount of the fine will be calculated by the court as being a percentage of your “relevant weekly income” (RWI).
 This is calculated by the court using the information provided by you on the MC100 Statement of Means form.
 If your only income consists of state benefits, the court “assume” that your “relevant weekly income” (RWI) is £120 per week and the fine will be set at an affordable figure.

 In you fail to submit the MC100 Statement of Means, then the court can assume that your ‘relevant weekly income’ is £440 per week and the fine will be set at a percentage of this.

 We receive so many enquiries from individuals stating that they had not been ‘means tested’ by the Magistrates Court and enquiring whether or not they can complete a Section 14 Statutory Declaration.
 The simple answer is that no, a statutory declaration cannot be submitted on these grounds.